Scripture Reference:![]()

 - Jesus said diversity in the Kingdom of God is like fish in a net (Matthew 13:47)

-- Jesus compared following him to fishing for men (Matthew 4:19)
+- Jesus compared following Him to fishing for men (Matthew 4:19)

 - Jesus miraculously used two fish and five loaves to feed a crowd of over 5,000 people (John 6:1-15)